-- Use a sharp paring knife to cut the stem “fixture” from each pepper, reserving the stems.
+- Use a sharp paring knife to carefully cut the top off of each pepper, reserving the tops.
 Reach inside the peppers with the knife or a spoon to scrape out the pith and seeds.
 Do your best to leave the peppers intact in the process.

 - Spoon in 1/2 cup pilaf per pepper, patiently packing it down as you go.
-Place the stems back on top as a plug for the filling (or, if you want to get poetic, as a hat for the pepper).
+Place the reserved top on each pepper as a plug (or, if you want to get poetic, as a hat for the pepper).

 - Brush the outside surface of each pepper with a little additional olive oil, and place them standing upright, if possible, on the prepared tray.